ManimCommunity/manim/docs/source/contributing/testing.rst

 #.
 Unit Tests:

-   Tests for most of the basic functionality of manim.
+   Tests for most of the basic functionalities of manim.
 For example, there a test for ``Mobject``, that checks if it can be added to a Scene, etc ..

 #.
 Graphical unit tests: